 Best Practices for Backing Up Your Data: Cloud Block Storage versus Cloud Backup

-When backing up the data disk or disks on your Performance Cloud Servers you have two convenient choices: Cloud Block Storage or Cloud Backup.
+When backing up the data disk or disks on your General Purpose Cloud Servers you have two convenient choices: Cloud Block Storage or Cloud Backup.
 Identifying which one to use depends on what features are most important to you.

 Cloud Block Storage for Portability